Treaty of Cusseta: Origins

 The Treaty of Cusseta, also known as the Third Treaty of Washington, was one of several with the "Five Civilized Tribes."
 Between 1814 and 1830, the Creek had gradually ceded lands under pressure from European-American settlers and the US government through treaties such as the Treaty of Fort Jackson and the Treaty of Washington (1826).
 Creek territory was constrained to a strip in east central Alabama along the Georgia border.
 President Andrew Jackson had signed the Indian Removal Act in 1830, which ultimately led to the deportation of native peoples in the Southeastern United States to the Indian Territory west of the Mississippi River.

 Although treaty stipulations had prohibited white settlement of Creek lands, squatters moving into the territory were common and caused significant friction with the Creek.
 The settlers encroached on their land and competed for game, destroying hunting territory by clearing land and developing farms.
 Tensions eventually resulted in a party of Creek warriors attacking and burning the town of Roanoke, Georgia.

 In response, federal officials met with Creek leaders in the Creek village of Cusseta (Kasihta) on the Chattahoochee River in Georgia.
-(Lawson Army Airfield in Fort Moore is sited on the former location of Cusseta.)
+(Lawson Army Airfield in Fort Benning is sited on the former location of Cusseta.)
 The Creeks were compelled to agree to federal terms as outlined in the Treaty of Cusseta.
 The treaty was later signed in Washington, D.C.